 Snow and ice control operations will be based on specific criteria that establish roadway priority levels.
-The priorities and their criteria for Los Alamos County streets and sidewalks are listed below and shown on color coded Priority Maps in been plowed and are under full control, the public sidewalks will be plowed when resources are available and if the sidewalks are wide enough for snow equipment.
+The priorities and their criteria for Los Alamos County streets and sidewalks are listed below and shown on color coded Priority Maps in

 Appendix 1.
 There are five priority maps that break the County up into reasonably sized areas where they may be assigned to a specific Operator for better consistency throughout the area.